bramdvrepublic/com.beligum.blocks.core/Readme.md

  - the list of all versions of a property of a certain EntityTemplateClass has an id lookin like this: "blocks://[db-site-alias]/[entityClassName]#[propertyName]"
  - The set with all instances of a certain EntityTemplateClass has an id looking like this: "blocks://[db-site-allias]/[entityClassName]Set"

-#Elements
+#Templates
  - Template is a super-name for entity-templates, entity-class-templates and page-templates.
- - Two templates are **equal** when their content, meta-data (application version, creator, ...) and id (this doesn't include timestamp-versioning!) are equal
+ - Two templates are **equal** when their content, meta-data (application version and deletion-flag) and id (this doesn't include timestamp-versioning!) are equal.
+Creation- and update-info is not brought into the mix!
+ - Creation- and update-info is being handled in the Storable constructor and Database.update(Storable storable) method.

 #Parsing
-Is done in 4 visiting-lines:
+Is done in 5 visiting-lines:
- - From files to entity-classes in cacher (ON SERVER START UP)
+ - From files to a list of all entity-classes and all page-templates found (ON SERVER START UP)
+ - That list is given to a second visitor which in turn makes default instances where necessary and caches all classes (ON SERVER START UP)
  - From entity-classes in cacher to new stored entity-instances in db (ON ENTITY CREATION)
  - From stored entity-templates in db to html (ON READ)
  - From html received from client to updated instances in db (ON UPDATE)